TheGithubJoshua/static-site-generator/README.md

 # Running

-Simply download from relases and
+Simply download from releases and

   ./staticsitegenerator